replicatedhq/troubleshoot.sh/docs/source/collect/collectd.md

 ---

 The `collectd` collector can be used to run a DaemonSet in the cluster with the parameters provided.
-The collector will delete and clean up this DaemonSet and any artifacts after it's created
+The collector will delete and clean up this DaemonSet and any artifacts after it completes.

 ## Parameters